smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"true"`

 Enables support for EVM-based chains.
-On by default for legacy compatibility reasons, to ease the upgrade path from older versions of Chainlink which did not support disabling EVM.
+By default, this variable is set to `true` to provide legacy compatibility and ease the upgrade path from older versions of Chainlink which did not support disabling EVM.

 ## Database Settings